Welcome to today's edition of the Rush 24-7 podcast.

 But that was Reagan explaining why we shouldn't always be so quick to trade a friendly dictator for Muslim extremists.

-The bottom line always remains what's in the best interests of the United States.
+The bottom line always remains, what's in the best interests of the United States.

-Democracy is now we're going to impose our way on Egypt.
+Now we're going to impose our way on Egypt.

 Obama wants Mubarak.